48 hours in Český Krumlov | A solo travel itinerary

 Morning: Do a free walking tour

-Do a walking tour of the city through Wiseman, every day at 10:30 a.m. and 2 p.m. in English between March-October.
+Do a walking tour of the city by Wiseman.
+Their English tour takes place every day at 10:30 a.m. and 2 p.m.
+(March to October).
 They also conduct private tours.
-The tour takes about two hours, starts at the main square Namesti Svornosti and ends at the castle.
+The tour takes about two hours, starts at the main square Namesti Svornosti, and ends at the castle.

-It will be important to know them.
+It’s important to know them.
 Believe me, they get referenced again and again.
+(Also, err… I’m quite a nerd.)

 Afternoon: Tour the castle grounds